 Cognitive Behavioral Therapy – It involves identifying and challenging the maladaptive thinking, emotional, and behavioral patterns associated with orthorexia and reshaping them into healthy and productive patterns.

-Behavior Modification – It involves understanding the adverse effects of one’s eating habits on physical and psychological health, and modifying the same.
+Behavior Modification – It involves understanding the adverse effects of one’s eating habits on physical and psychological health, and modifying them.

 Exposure Therapy – It involves exposing one to the foods that can trigger anxiety in a safe and gradual manner so as to reintroduce these foods.

-Holistic Therapies – Incorporating healthy practices like meditation, mindfulness, and yoga can help in relaxing and adopt healthier coping patterns.
+Holistic Therapies – Incorporating healthy practices like meditation, mindfulness, and yoga can help in relaxing and adopting healthier coping patterns.

 Contents